 Bill Bernstein is deputy director of Dallas-based Mosaic Family Services, a nonprofit organization that has helped more than 250 victims of human trafficking in North Texas.
 He is also co-chair of the Freedom Network USA, a coalition of agencies from across the country that provide social and legal services to trafficking survivors.
 This week, he was in Washington to speak to lawmakers on the issue.

-There’s a lot of talk about the Super Bowl attracting prostitutes, strippers and human traffickers.
+There’s a lot of talk about the Super Bowl attracting sex workers, strippers and human traffickers.
 Is this exaggerated?
 Just how strong is the link between major sports events like this and human trafficking?

 Advocates working with victims of human trafficking are encouraged by the attention the issue gets because of major events like this.
 There may be illegal activities going on connected with the Super Bowl, but we must also remember that human trafficking involves the control of one person by another using force, fraud or coercion.

 Whatever the issue is surrounding major events like the World Cup or the Super Bowl, there is no debate that human trafficking is a major problem worldwide every day of the year.
 When the Super Bowl leaves North Texas, human trafficking will still be a problem here.

 What does human trafficking look like in Dallas?
 What are people not seeing that they should know about?

 Texas has certainly seen a disproportionate number of human trafficking cases.
 First, let’s use a more accurate word: What we are really talking about is slavery.
 We’re not talking about movement or travel; we’re talking about control.